What will happen if you agree to enroll in LADDER?

 - We will ask other research studies (such as the Angelman Syndrome Natural History study) and registries in which the individual with Angelman or Dup15q has participated to share the information you provided to them with LADDER.

 - We will link the information that you have entered in LADDER to the information that LADDER obtains from the other research studies, registries, and clinics.
-Click here to see some general information about LADDER participants.

 - We will share de-identified information (which means it cannot be traced back to you or your family) from the LADDER database with approved researchers.
 These researchers will post summaries of ongoing research that are written for families to understand on our website when their research is complete.
+See our family-friendly reports here.

 - We may contact you to let you know about research opportunities, surveys, or to provide information about Angelman or Dup15q events, news, etc.

-How is your information protected
+How is your information protected?

 It is never possible to guarantee that a system is completely secure, but we have many strong tools in place to protect your information.